hariombalhara/perframe/README.md

 - Development

   - SuperFast Dev Experience using ServiceWorker.
 Test your changes directly on ServiceWorker which provides a much better debugging experience then Cloudflare Workers.
-This is possible Cloudflare Workers is using Service Workers API with some modifications.
+This is possible because Cloudflare Workers is using Service Workers API with some modifications.
   - HTML Responses are cached and automatically cache busted on new deployment.
   - Express server run under nodemon so that it restarts automatically and reruns on changes
   - Automatically Publish to Cloudflare Worker on file save.